AwalaApp/specs/rs000-core.md

    How this step is initiated will depend on the type of node acting as the client:

-   - When the client is a courier, it MUST initiate this step by sending one or more CCAs to the public gateway and the public gateway MUST then return all the cargo it holds for the gateway of each CCA, if any.
-Additionally, the public gateway MUST sign the cargo with the Cargo Delivery Authorization contained in the respective CCA.
+   - When the client is a courier, it MUST initiate this step by sending one or more CCAs to the Internet gateway and the Internet gateway MUST then return all the cargo it holds for the gateway of each CCA, if any.
+Additionally, the Internet gateway MUST sign the cargo with the Cargo Delivery Authorization contained in the respective CCA.
    - When the client is a private gateway, it MUST simply deliver the cargo bound for its peer gateway, if any.

    The client MUST close the underlying connection at the end of this step.

 When a client sends a CCA, the server MUST notify the client when it is done sending cargo for that CCA, even if no cargo was sent.
 The client SHOULD resend a CCA one last time when the server does not finish processing it within 5 seconds since the CCA was sent or the last cargo was received, whichever happened last.
-Couriers MUST NOT reuse CCAs when collecting cargo from a public gateway, so each CCA SHOULD be discarded as soon as the gateway confirms it completed processing it.
+Couriers MUST NOT reuse CCAs when collecting cargo from a Internet gateway, so each CCA SHOULD be discarded as soon as the gateway confirms it completed processing it.

 Cargoes SHOULD be redelivered one last time when they are not acknowledged within 5 seconds since their delivery.